Education (ED)

 Spring Semester

-In this course, students will focus on the development of literacy and the factors that influence communication skills in speaking, listening, reading, and writing.
-Students will learn to design developmentally appropriate learning experiences for literacy development.
-Methods of promoting interest in reading and writing will be discussed, as well as reading instruction methodologies for young children within a broad range of abilities and language learning differences.
+In this course, students will acquire foundational knowledge of language and literacy development and the factors which influence communication skills in speaking, listening, reading, and writing.
+Students will learn how to design evidence-based, developmentally appropriate learning experiences for literacy development for children from Birth through Grade 2.
+Methods of encouraging engagement and enjoyment of literature for young children and promoting interest in reading and writing will be developed, along with literacy instruction.
+Methodologies for teaching young children with a broad range of abilities and learning differences including first and second language acquisition will be introduced.

 Pre or Corequisite: ED 2411 or ED 2412, or permission of instructor.